mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 121 - String Validations/readme.md

 class Wordle {
   function validateWord(string $wordleword) {
-    // Wordle word should be a real world entity.
+    // Wordle word should be a real-world entity.
 Not a subset of strings }
  }
 ```